frkatona/ObsidianSync/Squirrel Game/SFX Checklist.md

 - ### Special
 	- [ ] flower grow

-tracks
+---
+### 8/11 Notes
+- Kaya new track assignment:
 	- outside skybox
 	- ambient for underground in voxel
 	- transitioning stages (stage lietmotif?)

----
 ### 6/9 Notes
  - Kaya
 	 - preferred to post basically any non-secret in one of the public channels going forward